joohoi/acme-dns/README.md

 ## As a service

-Acme-dns instance as a service for everyone wanting to get on in fast.
-The service is running at `auth.acme-dns.io`, so to get started, try:
+Acme-dns instance is running as a service for everyone wanting to get on in fast.
+You can find it at `auth.acme-dns.io`, so to get started, try:
 ```curl -X GET https://auth.acme-dns.io/register```